kakopappa/arduino-esp8266-alexa-wemo-switch/README.md

 To controlled this switch via Amazon Alexa.

-1. Just download
+1. Download the code
 2. Change the WI-FI settings.
+3. Flash
-3. Scan for new devices in Alexa
+4. Scan for new devices in Alexa
-4. Say "turn on" sinric
+5. Say "turn on" sinric